Late-Night Desserts Singapore: 10 Best Supper Sweet Treats (2026)

 Craving sweet potato balls?

-Ah Ma's handmade taro sweet potato balls in green bean soup — naturally gluten-free, no preservatives.
-Next-day delivery across Singapore.
+Ah Ma's handmade taro sweet potato balls in green bean soup — soft, chewy, naturally gluten-free, no preservatives.
+Made fresh in our Hougang kitchen.

-Popular supper desserts in Singapore include sweet potato balls (air-fried at home from frozen), green bean soup, red bean soup, mango sago, muah chee, tau huay, ice kachang, and modern treats from late-night cafes.
+Popular supper desserts in Singapore include soft, chewy sweet potato balls (boiled at home from frozen in under 10 minutes), green bean soup, red bean soup, mango sago, muah chee, tau huay, ice kachang, and modern treats from late-night cafes.
 Many traditional desserts are available from hawker centres or frozen delivery for reheating at home.

 Several options exist for late-night dessert delivery.
-Ah Ma Kitchen offers frozen sweet potato balls and green bean soup for islandwide delivery -- simply reheat at home anytime.
+Ah Ma QQ Bowl offers frozen sweet potato balls and green bean soup for islandwide delivery -- simply reheat at home anytime.
 GrabFood, Foodpanda, and Deliveroo also list late-night dessert options from cafes and hawker stalls that operate past midnight.

 Yes.
-Frozen sweet potato balls from Ah Ma Kitchen stay fresh for up to 3 months in the freezer.
-When a late-night craving hits, simply air-fry for 8-10 minutes straight from frozen -- no thawing needed.
+Frozen sweet potato balls from Ah Ma QQ Bowl stay fresh for up to 3 months in the freezer.
+When a late-night craving hits, simply drop them into boiling water for 6-8 minutes straight from frozen -- no thawing needed.
 This makes them one of the most convenient supper desserts you can keep at home.

 Most dessert hawker stalls close by 9-10pm.
 A handful of late-night hawker centres like Old Airport Road, Geylang Serai, and Whampoa Makan Place have stalls open until midnight or later.
 For guaranteed late-night desserts, keeping frozen options at home or ordering from 24-hour delivery platforms is more reliable.

-Handmade with real taro, sweet potato, and green beans.
-Frozen fresh with no preservatives.
-Order online for next-day delivery across Singapore.
+Soft, chewy sweet potato balls in warm green bean soup — handmade with real taro and green beans, no preservatives.
+Order online for delivery across Singapore.

 Order NowRelated Articles